obsidiansystems/obelisk/lib/route/docs/introduction.md

 also cover what to do when it doesn't, and what you need to know to ensure that you build correct and composable pieces.

+#### Obelisk live development environment

+For best results, work through this tutorial using a freshly created Obelisk application.
+Refer to the Obelisk documentation for [Developing an Obelisk project](https://github.com/obsidiansystems/obelisk#developing-an-obelisk-project).

 ## Simple route with one parameter

 We're going to add a homepage for every user, which is it be parameterised on their user